Can I Use a Registered Agent Address as My Business Address?

 💡 Good to know

-Use the RA’s in-state street address on formation/foreign registration, annual reports for the “registered office,” and anywhere “service of process” is specified—exactly what the RA exists to handle.
+Use the RA’s in-state street address on formation/foreign registration, annual reports for the “registered office,” and anywhere “service of process” is specified – exactly what the RA exists to handle.

-• IRS / EIN (Form SS-4).
+• EIN / IRS principal location (Form SS-4).

 • Business licenses & permits.

-• Google Business Profile (GMB).
+• Google Business Profile (GBP).

 Google requires a precise address for storefronts or service-area rules for field-only businesses.
 P.O. boxes or mailboxes at remote locations aren’t acceptable as a business location.
 Listing an RA or mailbox as your location risks suspension.